shreya2111/PersonalityPrediction/README.md

 # PersonalityPrediction
-Reality mining project based on work by Alex Pentland, MIT Media Lab
+Reality mining project

+Trying to predict personality using the cellular and social network data